 All campers must participate in all activities.
 The MIT All Sports Summer Day Camp is committed to the development of the campers’ life skills through group activities and exposure to diverse athletic and social experiences.

 Does the camp have a camper discipline plan?

 Our programs are designed to ensure each camper a safe and enjoyable experience.
 MIT All Sports Summer Day Camp embraces the numerous cultural and personal differences of campers and their families.
 Our staff actively promotes respect and appreciation for diversity of our campers’ races, ethnicities, cultures, family structures, and other personal characteristics.
-If you would like a copy of our discipline plan contact camp Director Dan Kilbridge.
+If you would like a copy of our discipline plan contact Dan Kilbridge.